Cost of Non-Conformance (CONC)

 We’ve been talking in this blog about quality topics and how to utilize Epicor in ensuring that your organization meets your customer’s quality needs.
 Virtually every company uses Epicor in slightly different ways, but measuring the cost of non-conformance (CONC) is absolutely possible.

 Using our above example, how could we track the cost of non-conformance to improve our profitability?
+The answer is MUDA.

 - Waste of overproduction – How many “extra” units do we produce in anticipation of some number of damaged products from shipping?
 This is an easy enough measure, likely through the final job cost of the finished parts.